davidhchng/hackcamp2025/README.md

 - Create a comprehensive profile with:
   - Bio and personal description
   - Major selection
-  - Adjectives (5 words that describe you)
+  - Adjectives (words that describe you)
-  - Passions (5 interests)
+  - Passions (your interests)
   - What you're looking for
   - Gender pronouns (optional)
 - Save and reset profile functionality
-- Profile data used for AI recommendations
+- Profile data used for personalized recommendations

-## 📝 Adding New Clubs or Events
+## Adding New Clubs or Events

 ### Adding Clubs
 1. Edit `club_info.json` in the root directory